"What is this all about? Why are you putting on the gig? Who are you?"

 "What if I/my partner/my baby get's hungry?"

 We don't like hanger (hunger and anger) at Wake Up Gigs.
 So in order of priority - feed your baby.
 If relevant to you, we will make sure breastfeeding and bottle fed babes and mums are as comfortable as possible.
-Then, feed yourselves with delicious Pizza East food available at the bar!
-You can take a peek at their menu here
+There are ten food traders available within Flat Iron Square.

 "Is there somewhere to sit?"